steva-atomia/AtomiaStore/Documentation/customizing-views-and-layout.md

 Since most views are in some way making use of the JavaScript Model-View-ViewModel library [Knockout.js](http://www.knockoutjs.com) (**KO**) it is useful to know how the KO view models are put together.

-As mentioned earlier each KO view model corresponds to a view or view partial with the same name.
+As mentioned earlier each KO view model typically corresponds to a view or view partial with the same name.
 When the page loads each KO view model in use is created and added to the root view model `Atomia.VM` which then has bindings applied.

-As an example this is the structure of the HostingPackages page KO view model:
+As an example this is the structure of the *HostingPackage* page KO view model:

     Atomia.VM = {
 	    LanguageSelector: ...